This post may contain affiliate links. Please read our disclosure policy.

 The caramel will thicken as it cools, but you can warm it up in a pan or the microwave for 5 seconds to loosen it up if you need to.
 I recommend only reheating it once, so only use the portion that you plan to eat.

 If you learn how to make caramel from this recipe or try any of my other recipes, please leave a comment and let me know what you think.
 I love hearing from you!

 - 2 cups granulated sugar

-- 12 tbsp (180g) unsalted butter cut into small chunks
+- 12 tbsp unsalted butter cut into small chunks

 - 1 cup heavy cream

 - Place the sugar in a large heavy-bottomed pan over a medium heat.
-Once the edges of the sugar starts to turn to liquid, stir with a heat resistant rubber spatula.
+Once the edges of the sugar start to turn to liquid, stir with a heat-resistant rubber spatula.
 Keep stirring every few seconds.

 - The sugar will initially go very lumpy, then will turn to a golden liquid.
-Continue to heat whilst stirring until all the sugar (including any smaller lumps) have melted.
-If it seems to be taking a long time, turn the heat down whilst stirring, to prevent the caramel from burning.
+Continue stirring until all the sugar (including any smaller lumps) has melted.
+If it seems to be taking a long time, turn the heat down while stirring to prevent the caramel from burning.

 - Once all the sugar has melted, very carefully add the butter to the pan.
 It will bubble and spit, so you may want to lower it in with a spoon to be extra careful.

-- Stir the butter in for 2 minutes.
+- Stir the mixture for 2 minutes.
 You may find that the butter doesn't completely stir in – some of it may stay on top.
-This is fine (it will mix in properly once the cream is added).
+This is fine.
+It will mix in properly once the cream is added.

-- Pure in the cream, whilst stirring.
+- Pour in the cream while continuing to stir.
 The caramel will bubble up quite a lot at this point.
 Once combined, allow the caramel to bubble for a minute – stirring once or twice – then turn off the heat.

-- Leave to cool, then pour the caramel into one large or 2 small sterilised jars.
+- Leave to cool, then pour the caramel into one large or two small sterilised jars.

-- Serve once cool, or cover and refrigerate until needed.
+- Serve once cooled or cover and refrigerate until needed.